TetGen/TetGen/CONTRIBUTING.md

-# Notes
-- Contributors should be aware that under this CLA, commercial licenses for versions of TetGen which include their contributions under the MIT license be may provided to customers by the maintainers or their contract partners
 # Contributor License Agreement (CLA)

-By submitting a contribution (including but not limited to code, documentation, or other materials) via a pull request, issue, or other means, Contributor agrees to the following terms:
+A "Contributor" is any person or entity that intentionally submits copyrighted material to the project, including but not limited to code, documentation, or other material, via a pull request, issue, or other means.

+By submitting a contribution Contributor agrees to the following terms:

-## Grant of License
+## Dual AGPLv3/MIT License Grant
-Contributor hereby grants to the Project and its maintainers a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable license under all of Contributor's copyright and patent rights to:
-- Use, reproduce, modify, distribute, and publicly display/perform the contribution under the GNU Affero General Public License v3 (AGPLv3) or any later version;
-- Additionally, sublicense the contribution under the MIT License (included below)
+Contributor agrees that their contribution is provided under the GNU Affero General Public License v3 (AGPLv3) reproduced in  [LICENSE](https://codeberg.org/TetGen/TetGen/src/branch/main/LICENSE.md) or any later version and, in addition, under the following MIT License terms:

-## MIT License Grant
-Contributor agrees that their contribution may be made available under the following MIT License terms, in addition to AGPLv3:

 ```text
 Copyright (c) [Year] [Contributor's Name]